wandb/terraform-aws-wandb/examples/byob/README.md

 ---

-When using bring your own bucket you will need to grant our account (`830241207209`) access to an S3 Bucket and KMS Key for encryption and description.
+When using bring your own bucket you will need to grant our account (`830241207209`) access to an S3 Bucket and KMS Key for encryption and decryption. decryption

 ## Using Terraform